jupyterhub/zero-to-jupyterhub-k8s/ci/README.md

 # CI for Zero-To-JupyterHub-K8s

-##
+TODO: write about .travis.yml and travis.pub
+TODO: write about pytest

 ## Vagrant
 Vagrant could help you simulate the CI with Travis which is done when making a pull request to the jupyterhub/zero-to-jupyterhub-k8s repository.

 ```bash
 # To be run in a terminal from the ci directory